PTSD Awareness DayMay 28, 2021

 Banyan Mental Health is a facility that offers a variety of mental health treatments, including bipolar disorder treatment.
 Our mental health programs address both the apparent and underlying issues related to mental illness, and any contributing factors like substance abuse.
 If you or a loved one is struggling with this disorder, our treatment program can help.

 If you’re dating someone with bipolar disorder, symptoms may present themselves.
-Below are a few signs that you’re dating someone who’s bipolar.
+Some common signs that you’re dating a bipolar man or woman include:

 If you recognize the signs or symptoms of bipolar disorder in your partner, the first thing you should do is get them help.
 The Banyan mental health program offers a variety of mental health treatments that can help your loved one regain control over their life and learn how to manage their symptoms properly.